 About the Awards

-dedication to one or more of the college’s core values (Integrity, Diversity, Community
+to one or more of the college’s core values (Integrity, Diversity, Community Building,

-Building, Student Focus, Lifelong Learning, and Positive Spirit).
-Examples include but
+Student Focus, Lifelong Learning, and Positive Spirit).
+Examples include but are not

 - Performing at a level above and beyond normal job requirements